revmischa/udo/README.md

 - Bringing clusters up and down and reprovisioning them, using ASgroups to track membership and SSH for orchestration.
 - Installing a cloud-init script to provision instances.
 You can add your own commands to it via config.
 - Using RPMs to provision instances (optional)
+- Updating launchconfig and asgroup parameters on the fly

 ### TODO: